nicolasmetallo/deploy-streamlit-on-fargate-with-aws-cdk/README.md

 $ docker run -it --rm -p '8501:8501' demo/magic-trick
 ```

-And if you open your browser and go to `http://localhost:8501/` you should be able to see the following... **Success!** :smiley:
+And if you open your browser and go to `http://localhost:8501/` or `https://{notebookname}.notebook.{region}.sagemaker.aws/proxy/8501/`, you should be able to see the following... **Success!** :smiley:

 ![](cdk/app/src/local_container.png)